 (4) Notice of Award or Denial of Promotion.
 The University President shall decide whether to award promotion and shall notify the employee in writing of his or her decision within ten (10) days of that decision.
 Upon written request by an employee within twenty (20) days of the employee's receipt of such decision, the University shall provide the employee with a written statement of the reasons why the promotion was denied.
-Should an employee elect not to request such a written statement of reasons, the date of the act or omission giving rise to a complaint concerning the denial of promotion shall be deemed to be seven (7) days from the date of the employee's receipt of notice that a promotion shall not be awarded.
+Should an employee elect not to request such a written statement of reasons, the date of the act or omission giving rise to a complaint concerning the denial of promotion shall be deemed to be seven (7) days from the date of the employee request such a written statement of reasons, the date of a promotion shall not be awarded.
+Should an employee request such a written statement of reasons, the date of the act or omission giving rise to a complaint concerning the employee's receipt of notice that a promotion shall not be awarded.
 Should an employee request such a written statement of reasons, the date of the act or omission giving rise to any complaint concerning denial of a promotion shall be deemed the date of the employee's receipt of a written statement of reasons why promotion was not awarded.